-To the Board of Health of Public Health - Madison and Dane County Madison, Wisconsin
+To the Board of Health of Public Health - Madison and Dane County

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of Public Health - Madison and Dane County, ("department") as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise Public Health - Madison and Dane County's basic financial statements, and have issued our report thereon dated June 23, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities and the major fund of Public Health - Madison and Dane County (the department), as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise the department's basic financial statements, and have issued our report thereon dated June 24, 2025.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the department's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the department's internal control.
+In planning and performing our audit of the financial statements, we considered the department's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the department's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the department's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-Compliance and Other Matters
+Report on Compliance and Other Matters